10 Mistakes Authors Make When Writing with AI -- and How to Avoid Them

 - At most 2-3 specific details that must appear

 Leave the rest -- word choice, sentence rhythm, dialogue design -- to the model.
 With SYMBAN, you define the direction in the concept.
-The WRITE pass executes it without you dictating every line.
+The way SYMBAN writes a scene carries it out without you dictating every line.

 The Problem